robmadole/jig/docs/source/index.rst

     1 files changed, 1 insertions(+), 0 deletions(-)
     create mode 100644 README

-The repository has to be initialized to use Jig.
-It will create a ``.jig`` directory to hold configuration files.
-Jig also creates the ``pre-commit`` hook for you automatically.
+Jig will create the ``pre-commit`` hook for you automatically.
+It will also create a ``.jig`` directory to hold configuration files.
 Just point it at a Git repository and run this command:

 ::

     $ cd gitrepo
     $ jig init .
-    Git repository has been initialized for use with jig.
+    Git repository has been initialized for use with Jig.

 Jig uses plugins to do the real work.
-It's empty to begin with so we'll install a bundle of plugins now.
+None are installed right now so let's add a bundle of plugins now.

 ::